What if this is just the beginning?

 Your friend, through the months with your team, now has a glimpse of what is possible.
 It takes a while to learn freedom.
 To heal.

 So if they write you, bring it to the team.
 Stay connected as a team.
 Look at their new release date.
 Do they want to try again?
-Don’t make a decision for a few months.
+Don’t make a decision right away.
 Just assure that you love them, and see if they stay in touch over the coming months.
 Watch, wait, pray.
 Don’t be in a rush.

 Don’t run from the feelings.
 You can grieve that your friend is back in the tombs.
 Feel the anger.
 That broken heart, that weeping, it takes us right back to the start: Jesus wept when his friend Lazarus was in the tomb.
 It’s the beginning of any resurrection story, the secret to resurrection power.